-Use Categories of development and assessment Assessment benchmarks for assessable development and requirements for accepted development Code assessment If not accepted development or accepted development subject to requirements Principal centre zone codeHome-based business code Hotel Code assessment All circumstances Principal centre zone code Multiple dwelling activities code General development requirements code Healthy waters code (section 9.4.2.1. identifies if the code applies) Indoor sport and Accepted development subje ect to requirements recreation If: within an existing / approved building that has been previously, or is approved to be, occupied by a non-residential use; complying with all requirements for accepted development Recreation activities code - all acceptable outcomes in the "Accepted development subject to requirements and assessable development" section Code assessment If not accepted development subject to requirements Principal centre zone code Recreation activities code General development requirements code Healthy waters code (section 9.4.2.1. identifies if the code applies) Major sport, jor sport, Accepted development recreation and entertainment facility If involving extensions to an existing facility that increase patron 11 capacity by 20% or less No assessment benchmarks apply Code assessment If not accepted development Principal centre zone code General development requirements code Healthy waters code (section 9.4.2.1. identifies if the code applies) Market Accepted development subject to requirements If complying with all requirements for accepted development Market and roadside stall code - all acceptable outcomes in the "Accepted development subject to requirements and assessable development" section Code assessment · If not accepted development subject to requirements Principal centre zone codeMarket and roadside stall code
+Use Categories of development and assessment Assessment benchmarks for assessable development and requirements for accepted development Indoor sport and Accepted development sub ject to requirements recreation If within an existing / approved building that has been previously, or is approved to be, occupied by a non-residential use Recreation activities code Code assessment Otherwise Principal centre zone code Recreation activities code General development requirements code Healthy waters code (section 9.4.2.1. identifies if the code applies) Low impact Accepted development sub ject to requirements industry, involving: Brewery Coffee roasting Distilling If within an existing / approved building that has been previously, or is approved to be, occupied by a non-residential use Industry activities code alcohol Code assessment Otherwise Principal centre zone code Industry activities code General development requirements code Healthy waters code (section 9.4.2.1. identifies if the code applies) Major sport, Accepted development recreation and entertainment facility If involving extensions to an existing facility that increase patron capacity by 20% or less No assessment benchmarks apply Code assessment Otherwise Principal centre zone code General development requirements code Healthy waters code (section 9.4.2.1. identifies if the code applies) Market Accepted development sub ject to requirements All circumstances Market and roadside stall code

-[&]quot;Patron" includes any person who attends the facility for an event.
+&quot;Patron" includes any person who attends the facility for an event.
 Therefore, patrons can include spectators, delegates, sporting competitors, performers, officials, employees and other types of participants.